moritzmadern/Simple_MetaStudy/README.md

 ## Contents

-- **MetaStudy.Rmd** : R markdown script that performs the meta analysis for specified genes via Fisher's method, given input data files with specific formatting.
+- **MetaStudy.Rmd** : R markdown script that performs the meta analysis for specified genes via Fisher's method, given input data tables with specific formatting.
 The beginning of the script contains a parameter section where analysis settings are configured (e.g. file paths to input files; info on which genes to look at; etc.).
 The current parameter settings are specific to the example dataset (see below).
 Apart from the parameter section, the rest of the script should be left untouched.
 I recommend knitting the script to create a html report, which will further automatically save all created figures in pdf format in a separate folder.

 - **example.pdf** : An example html report produced by running and knitting "MetaStudy.Rmd", using the example datasets as input.
 Check out this html report to see what the script does.